bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 Some mechanics have peculiarities that you should know beforehand.
 For example, enabling territory clashes too soon will make the player lose all territory and ruin their gang.

-All BitNodes have a uniques set of multipliers that affect the difficulty of that BitNode.
+All BitNodes have a unique set of multipliers that affect the difficulty of that BitNode.
 You can see these multipliers when choosing a BitNode in the BitVerse.
 [Source-File](./sourcefiles.md) 5 gives you access to these multipliers when you are already in a BitNode.
 Some BitNodes are much harder than others.
 It's recommended to unlock other Source-Files before trying to beat these hard BitNodes.
 Note that the "Difficulty" value of a BitNode in the BitVerse may be a bit misleading in some cases.
 Understanding the difficulty of a BitNode is much harder than just choosing between "easy", "normal" and "hard".

 # BitNode analysis